In a cold still time, there's that rising urge:

-We get out there grumbling, beat hands and shovel;
+We get out there grumbling, beat hands, and shovel;

-a track through the white-out for our boot-dumb feet –
+A track through the white-out for our boot-dumb feet –

 which the snowfall will serenely erase.

-And present its direction, its radiance ascending.
+And present its Noh drama:

-Then every tree, fence-post and print-pricking blackbird
+every tree, fence-post and print-pricking blackbird

-And my skin calls shivering back.
+as my skin calls shivering back.

-Now what’s felt is beauty; is how we're fashioned,
+Now what’s felt is beauty; is how we're fashioned.

-Hearts like buckets: to bear weight,
+Hearts like buckets: bearing weight

-while this snow brings out our deep warmth.
+while snow brings out our deep warmth,

-Maybe this day, like the rest, just falls,
+Maybe this day, like the rest,

-stuns, and goes nowhere;
+falls stunned and goes nowhere;